Diarrhoea: stabilising digestion by identifying and treating root causes

 Chronic diarrhoea

-Chronic diarrhoea affects around 5% of people in the western world.
+Chronic diarrhoea affects around 5% of people in the Western world.
 It is more commonly associated with other health conditions that have their own symptom patterns, and generally lasts for 4 weeks or more.

 Some symptoms can help to differentiate the underlying cause of diarrhoea: